pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 :::{admonition} Note on Propensity Score Matching
 :class: tip

 Propensity scores are often synonymous with the technique of propensity score matching.
 We will not be covering this topic.
-It is a natural extension of propensity score modelling but to our mind introduces complexity through the requirements around matching algorithms and information loss with reduced sample size.
+It is a natural extension of propensity score modelling but to our mind introduces complexity through the requirements around (a) choosing a matching algorithm and (b) the information loss with reduced sample size.
 :::

 ### The Structure of the Presentation